Sustainable Development Goal 5: Impact of COVID-19 pandemic

 The COVID-19 pandemic in 2020 also posed a challenge in achieving gender equality.
 The impact of COVID-19 on women has been significant.
 Some examples include compounded economic impacts, increased unpaid care work (such as during school closures), an increase in domestic violence and other factors.

+The COVID-19 crisis heavily impacted occupations where female employment is more concentrated, causing more job loss for women than men.
+Fewer women held jobs that were easily adaptable to lockdown conditions, so women faced more unemployment during the COVID-19 pandemic.
+As a result, women reported more employment loss than men.
+They also had a higher percentage of dropping out of school for "reasons other than school closures".

+Additionally, the closure of daycares and schools disproportionately affected women because of the reliance on women in families to provide child care.
+Even in marriages where both parents are employed full-time, the mother manages almost 60 percent of child care.

 The COVID-19 pandemic has affected women as they are more vulnerable and have reduced access to treatment.
 Evidence shows there has been an increase in violence against women during the pandemic.
+During the COVID-19 pandemic, women reported an increase in gender-based violence.
+In addition, maternal mortality rates increased in several countries, along with rates of stillbirth and domestic abuse.

 Links with other SDGs

 Even though SDG 5 is a stand-alone goal, other SDGs can only be achieved if SDG 5 is achieved, i.e. the needs of women receive the same attention as the needs of men.
 The link between SDG 5 and the other SDGs has been extensively analysed by UN Women's report on gender equality in the 2030 agenda for sustainable development.